Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 .

 - There are not many upright plants and no rafting plants suitable for this shelf.
-You do not create a large area at this level.
+You do not need to create a large area at this level.

 - You may not have space for this shelf depth at all if your pond is small.